Research – coffee project.

 © Christophe GUERIN

-I tried to colour the material with natural pigments.
-I added different materials to the mixture, like Linen fibers, wood dust to create texture and add resistance to the material.
+I tried colouring the material with natural pigments.
+I added different substances to the mixture, such as flax fibers and sawdust, to create texture and strengthen its resistance.

 © Christophe GUERIN